ultra1971/TS_generation_benchmark_public/README.md

 # Time Series Generation Benchmark

 This code provides a tool to generate synthetic time series using some of the most common techniques.
 The sources of the codes used are listed [here](#sources)

+## This repository only contains the sharable (public) part of the code.
+Since the concatenation tool to reconstruct the results of GANs is absent, the code might not work properly with GAN-based generations

 [**Prerequisites**](#prerequisites) | [**Build**](#build) | [**Execution**](#execution) | [**Results**](#results) | [**Examples**](#execution-examples) | [**Plot metrics**](#plot-metrics) | [**BasicGAN 3072 Note**](#basicgan-3072-note) | [**Sources**](#sources) | [**Datasets form**](#datasets-form)
 ___